 With terror mounting in 1940 London, thousands of "Guest Children" were evacuated out of England to escape the bombings.
 Two of those children, Michael and Frances Hawksby, were never seen again.
-Randall Sturgess, who avoided the draft to look after his younger brother, is hired to find them - a journey that takes him to an isolated resort in a remote corner of northern Ontario.
+Randall Sturgess, who avoided the draft to look after his troubled younger brother, is hired to find them - a journey that takes him to an isolated resort in a remote corner of northern Ontario.
 There, he discovers the secretive couple who initially took in the young Hawksbys, along with their collection of strange, seemingly permanent guests.
 But there’s still no sign of the children.
 Plagued by vivid nightmares and a persistent feeling he’s being watched, Randall’s certain something terrible has happened to them, linked to a spectral presence he senses around the lodge and in the dense forest surrounding them.
 Vividly atmospheric, layered and twisty, The Guest Children is sure to appeal to fans of Shutter Island and The Others.

 Release Date: August 12th, 2025